kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 ```
 Our filter grammar follows [Memgraph](https://memgraph.com/docs/memgraph/reference-guide/built-in-graph-algorithms) using list comprehension.
 The first variable represents intermedaite relationships and the second one represents intermediate nodes.
 Filtering on node property is not supported currently.

-### Project Intermediate Nodes and Rels
+### Projecting Properties of Intermediate Nodes and Relationships in Variable Length Relationships
-You can project a subset of properties for intermeidate nodes and rels using a list-comprehension-like syntax extended from the grammar above.
-User can define projection list of intermediate nodes and rels with `{}` respectively.
-Currently, Kùzu only supports projection of properties.
+You can project a subset of properties for the intermediate nodes and relationships that will bound to a variable length
+relationship.
+You can define the projection list of intermediate nodes and rels within two curly brackets `{}` `{}` at
+the end of the variable length pattern.
+The first `{}` is used for projecting relationship properties and the second `{}` for
+node properties.
+Currently, Kùzu only supports directly projecting properties and not of expresions using
+the properties.
 Projecting properties of intermedaite nodes and rels can improve both performance and memory footprint.
+Here is an example that projects only the `since` property of the intermediate relationship and the `name` property of the
+intermediate nodes that will bind to the variable length relationship pattern of `e`.

 ```
 MATCH (a:User)-[e:Follows*1..2 (r, n | WHERE r.since > 2020 | {r.since}, {n.name})]->(b:User)